Home/ Proactive & Preventive Care/Gum Disease Treatment and Periodontal Care

 Gum disease can affect multiple areas of your mouth.
 While some may not be visible, there are many signs that can mean you need treatment, such as receding gums and chronic bad breath.
 If you notice any of the following symptoms, contact your dentist for preventive dentistry options as soon as possible.

-Affected Area Symptoms
+Affected Area | Symptoms |

+Gums | Red, swollen, tender, or bleeding gums.
 Gums that have pulled away from the teeth; teeth that appear longer than they once did.
+Deep pocket formation between gums and teeth.
+Pus discharge between gums and teeth |

+Teeth | Loose or sensitive teeth.
 Difficulty chewing or pain while chewing.
+Change in bite. |

-Chronic bad taste when eating.
+Other | Consistent bad breath.
+Chronic bad taste when eating. |

 What are the Available Gum Disease Treatment Options?